The lost healing art of whole nutrition

 Another couple of decades went by before I would discover a cure that I at first refused to believe was real.
 At the time I was working out with my jiu jitsu instructor and told him that I had to go easy that day because my bad back was flaring up.
 He told me that he used to have the same problem but read a book about how back pain can be cured just by thinking in a certain way about it.
 I did what most people are apt to do — I politely smiled and told my teacher that this was interesting, but inside I thought it was crazy.
 So my pain continued.

 Another couple of years went by and I was interviewing a World War II fighter pilot for a book I was writing about his life.
 I was sitting on his sofa in his living room and I grimaced because my back was really hurting bad.
 The man asked me what was wrong and I told him that I had chronic back issues.
 He then told me that his son had the same problem until he read a book by John Sarno, MD, a New York University physician specializing in psychosomatic pain.
 The title of the book was Healing Back Pain.
 Within minutes after reading the book the son’s problem was cured.
 Again, this sounded nuts, but at this point I was willing to try anything, so after we finished our writing session I gingerly walked to my car and drove to the closest book store, let out a loud moan as I stepped out of my car, and made my way to the shelves.
 I read the book that night, and two days later my chronic back pain came to a complete stop and never came back.
+And when I developed one of my typical headaches, by realizing the mind-body connection between my emotions and my pain, my headache quickly disappeared.
+Now I was at long last onto something!

 Here’s the solution

 Oddly, many times when a client learns how physical pain is caused by their subconscious emotions, brains, and body, their pain goes away within a day or two.
 But in most cases I have found it takes several sessions.
-This is because we have all been psychologically conditioned to think a certain way about the mind, body, and pain — and it isn’t always easy to reverse this lifetime of conditioning overnight.
+This is because we have all been psychologically conditioned to think a certain way about the mind, body, and pain — and it isn’t always easy to reverse a lifetime of conditioning overnight.

-My experience and research have shown that pain is not only caused by the way our minds have been conditioned to think about life, but even the sense of self — the person we take yourself to be — is created by all sorts of ideas and experiences.
+My experience and research have shown that pain is not only caused by the way our minds have been conditioned to think about life, but even the sense of self — the person we take ourselves to be — is created by all sorts of ideas and experiences.
 This leads to a lot of issues over the course of our lives, and it is helpful to understand this process of how secondhand information, culture, beliefs, and memories shape our self-image, as well as the image we have of others and the world around us.
-I would go so far as to say that this sense of self is the cause of almost all suffering that we human beings experience in our lives.
-But it’s good to know that there is something that can be done to make your life much better, happier, and fulfilling!

 And now I can help you with your pain and suffering!